stjohnfinn/cogs-108-final-project/README.md

 ## Making Edits ##

-If you want to begin editing make sure to pull from within the repository just to make sure everything is up to date
+If you want to begin editing make sure to pull from within the repository just to make sure everything is up to date.
+If you wnat to update master, checkout then pull from master.
 ```
 $ git checkout master
 $ git pull